beddalumia/TUW-IFP-2025/slides.md

 # Orbital entanglement

-The framework of the so-called **orbital entanglement** is **much more developed**, thanks to the rise of Tensor Networks and related developments.
+The framework of the so-called **orbital entanglement** is **much more mature**, thanks to the rise of Tensor Networks and related developments.

 <v-clicks>